 Trust me, you will not turn into a vegetable and become unable to think just because you decide to rest the mind for a while and meditate.
 Your life will not collapse into a black hole of meaninglessness if you relax and let go of restlessness for a little while every day.
 Cultivating happiness, letting go of stress – it will not render you useless and apathetic.
 You will still be able to pay your bills.
 Your problems will not go right away, so you can hang on to them for a while if you would choose to.
 You will not turn into mindful zombies.

 Instead, allow meditation to empower your mind wit joy.
 Allow this joy to flow into meaningful, constructive and uplifting actions.
 As you are well rested, happy and nourished by inner stillness, others will find peace and inspiration in your presence.
-When meditating we free the world from our problematic and stressful energy for a while.
+When meditating, especially on deeper levels, we free the world from our problematic and stressful energy for a while.
 That’s a great and very compassionate act!
 We even free ourselves from the burden of having to perform, achieve and pay for a little while.
 A little time dedicated to happiness each day is a great contribution to this world that is drowning in stress.
-Are you happy with a little happiness sometimes?
+Do you enjoy a little happiness sometimes?
 Then you will appreciate the gift of meditation!